-This chart provides a quick summary of how much Escalon Unified School District plans to spend for 2023-24.
+This chart provides a quick summary of how much Escalon Charter Academy plans to spend for 2023-24.
 It shows how much of the total is tied to planned actions and services in the LCAP.

-The text description of the above chart is as follows: Escalon Unified School District plans to spend \$36,694,055.00 for the 2023-24 school year.
-Of that amount, \$32,554,776.00 is tied to actions/services in the LCAP and \$4,139,279 is not included in the LCAP.
+The text description of the above chart is as follows: Escalon Charter Academy plans to spend \$36,694,055.00 for the 2023-24 school year.
+Of that amount, \$32,554,776.00 is tied to actions/services in the LCAP and \$4,139,279.00 is not included in the LCAP.
 The budgeted expenditures that are not included in the LCAP will be used for the following:

-The LCAP does not include several essential, non-instructional services or their costs, such as utilities, district personnel services, debt service, facility and operational costs not included in MOT costs, and some costs associated with one-time funds.
+The LCAP does not include several essential, non-instructional services or their costs, such as utilities, district personnel services, debt service, facility and operational costs not included in MOT costs, and some costs associated with one-tie funds.
+The district reports all district funds in this LCAP to reflect all of the actions and services being provided throughout the district.